htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     | 7     | Suspended           |
     +-------+---------------------+

+:classad-attribute-def:`JobSubmitFile`
+    String which names the submit file the job came from, if any.

 :classad-attribute-def:`JobSubmitMethod`
     Integer which indicates how a job was submitted to HTCondor.
 Users can set a custom value for job via Python Bindings API.